 DeGroff Deed 1, for the Columbs' property, established an easement (the "Original Easement").
-The an interest in the Original Easement.
+The Original Easement started at County Highway X and ran northeast through the Putirskises' property and onto the Columbs' property, thereby providing the Columbs with access to the highway.
+DeGroff Deeds 2 and 3 conveyed an interest in the Original Easement.
 DeGroff Deed 4, for the Putirskises' property, reserved the Original Easement for the use of several parcels, including the parcel owned by the Columbs.